Anindita123-code/MS4-full-stack-artsea/README.md

 * OrderlineItems - stores the details of items for each order, considering that each order number may have single or multiple items
 * Profiles - user profiles created for returning users
 * blogs - stores all the blog topics with associated writeup and images (if any)
-* Blog_reviews - stores all the blog reviews which are posted by users for each individual blog
+* BlogComments - stores and displays all the blog reviews/comments which are posted by users for each individual blog

 The Entity Relationship Diagram is as follows.